Bing1002/bing1002.github.io/_pages/about.md

 Recent updates:
 ------
+- Be about to 2019 ANS Winter Meeting in Washington DC.
+- 2019.11.09 The paper **Trajectory Mining for Localization using Recurrent Neural Network** is accepted in 2019 CSCI-ISDB conference.
-- In the process of taking PhD candidacy exam.
+- 2019.11.06 Complete PhD candidacy exam.